 NOTE: I wrote this article after the Obergefell decision was handed down by the Supreme Court.
 I was going to update it, re-word a few sentences, add a couple of paragraphs, but I decided against that.
 The argument being made and the point I am getting at is well documented in the original piece.
-For those that will disagree with the content of the article, please offer counter arguments and I will do my best to address concerns.

 The Obergefell decision handed down by the Supreme Court has been anything but uncontroversial.
 Progressives advocating for “marriage equality” are celebrating the decision as an obvious win for tolerance and justice, and in the words of President Barack Obama, view our Union to be “a little more perfect.”
 So it should be expected that they are relishing this victory.
 With regard to a social agenda, it should come as no surprise that progressives are not concerned with judicial overreach.
 They have absolutely no problem whatsoever with a Leviathan federal government operating in the form of judicial activism when ruling in accordance with their political, social, and moral philosophy.
 Decisions that run contrary to their views, however, motivate them to re-write the Bill of Rights.
-This is a blatant disregard for the basic structure of federalism and the constitutional separation of powers between the three co-equal branches.
-For progressives, the ends justify the means, even if the rule of law and the constitution are set ablaze, and trampled under foot for added effect.
+This is a blatant disregard for the basic structure of federalism and the constitutional separation of powers.
+For progressives, the ends justify the means, even if the rule of law and the constitution are set ablaze, and trampled under foot for added affect.

 Joining in the progressive jubilee, are the new libertarians.